 Today a decision to hire developers in Ukraine isn't urged by low-cost rates only.
-With a 200K tech talent pool and a mature tech ecosystem, Ukraine offers high-end services and expertise.
+With over 200K tech talent pool and a mature tech ecosystem, Ukraine offers high-end services and expertise.

 In this article, Daxx talent acquisition experts share their savoir-faire of hiring developers in Ukraine.
 Let’s find out how to finetune this process and end up with a crew of bright, committed engineers.